Your Leadership Coach

 LinkedIn & the early days of Social Selling

 Back in 2014, when I was at LinkedIn, I was responsible for rolling out Social Selling transformation programs for large corporate companies across Europe such as AXA and BNP Paribas.
 Despite having global Executive Sponsorship buy in, I witnessed a lot of resistance in Sales teams to change their behaviour to adopt social media as part of their selling methodologies.
-The solution involved Managers gamifying the desired new behaviours.
+The solution involved coaching Managers to buy into this change and gamifying the desired new behaviours.
 Many of the Managers weren’t supporting the initiative.